 - You will thank yourself if you do a lot of planning before you set off for your new destination.
 Make as many contacts as you can, possibly find someone to travel with, and make friends with people at your host school or university institution.
 You should also research your local area, sort out at least temporary accommodation and look into a more permanent set up.
 If you are going to be a language assistant, you should gather information on your home country/ town so that you can introduce students to your culture.
 This will also give you talking points to plan lessons around.

 - Send your possessions abroad with Send My Bag.
 When relocating, you may struggle to bring with you all the possessions you would like.
 Airlines are making it increasingly difficult and extremely expensive to bring any substantial amount of luggage with you.
 It is also a real hassle trying to drag several bags with you onto public transport.
 Having your much-loved possessions with you, however, can help to turn your new accommodation into a home and can help ease home-sickness.
 So, why not ship your luggage to your new destination using Send My Bag.
 Sendmybag has many international routes, with a great-value flat rate for each route, up to a massive 30 kg.
 This means that you can bring your favourite clothes, books, DVDs, etc. to quickly help you set up home abroad.
+Check out our packing checklist to help you pack more efficiently.
 Visit our student removals page to learn about student shipping and to claim your 10% student discount.

 - Book flights in advance to go home during the holidays.
 Make the most of any advance deals by booking your flights home for Christmas and other occasions well in advance.
 You can use SendMyBag to ship home any Christmas presents you have bought and so avoid excess baggage fees.